 What were the best-selling devices on Amazon Prime Day

 The numbers are out and last year's Prime Day was another massive success for Amazon.
 The e-tailer sold more than 175 million items worldwide and Prime Day sales surpassed the previous year's Black Friday and Cyber Monday combined.

 July 15 also proved to be a huge day for new Prime memberships with more Prime member sign ups than any day in Amazon's history.

 Amazon's own hardware topped the charts once again.
-This year, shoppers doubled down on Alexa devices with screens such as the Echo Show and Echo Show 5.
-The Fire 7 Tablet was the best-selling Amazon tablet and according to Amazon, shoppers also purchased twice as many Fire TV Edition Smart TVs than Prime Day 2018.
+This year, shoppers doubled down on Alexa devices by purchasing smart displays such as the Echo Show and Echo Show 5.
+The Fire 7 Tablet was the best-selling Amazon tablet and according to Amazon, shoppers also purchased twice as many Fire TV Edition Smart TVs than they did the previous year.

 As we've said before, Prime Day is an excellent time to purchase Amazon hardware.
-So it's no surprise that many of our favorite deals were on Amazon devices.
+So it's no surprise that year after year, many of our favorite Amazon Prime Day deals are for Amazon devices.
 However, there are a few other deals that we thought were great.
-But my personal favorite deal is one that Amazon hid deep in its site.

-On Tuesday, it offered Amazon credits of up to $60 on select purchases.
+Last year, Amazon offered Amazon credits of up to $60 on select purchases.
 The sale was available on purchases made via the Amazon app only.
 Moreover, you had to search for the promo via the app and click a specific link to activate the promo.
-Bottom line, it wasn't easy to find or score.
+Bottom line, it wasn't easy to find.
 But the sale (now expired) broke down as such: